Vikings are one of the most instantly recognizable ancient civilizations.

-The Helm Of Awe is a circular alchemical symbol that resembles a sun.
+The Helm Of Awe is a circular alchemical symbol that resembles the sun.

 The ‘rays’ are made up of 8 tridents.

-Sometimes, the Helm of Awe and Terror is drawn in a ring of runic symbols and snakes.
+Sometimes, the Helm of Awe is drawn in a ring of runic symbols and snakes.

-A Helm Of Awe tattoo represents a protective symbol to strike fear into the hearts of your enemies.
+A Helm Of Awe tattoo represents a protective symbol.

-Made popular in modern-day by Marvel comics, Thor’s hammer is one of the most popular symbols in Norse mythology.
+Made popular in modern-day by Marvel comics, Thor’s hammer is one of the most popular symbols in Norse folklore.